A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Observations and data reduction

 \subsection{Additional photometric measurements}

-We observed two photometric transits from ground-based telescopes GMU and LCOGT.
+We observed two photometric transits from the ground-based telescopes George Mason University Observatory (GMU) and Las Cumbres Observatory Global Telescope (LCOGT).
 They confirmed the \textit{TESS} transit detections and periods.
-Thanks to their better angular resolution than \textit{TESS}, they also confirmed TOI-1710 is the transited object.
+Thanks to their angular resolution, which is better than that of \textit{TESS}, they also confirmed that TOI-1710 is the transited object.